mchl18/Capacitor-Device-Authenticity/README.md

 #### DeviceAuthenticityResult

-<code>{ // Android only isRooted?: boolean; // Both Android and iOS isEmulator?: boolean; // Android only isInstalledFromAllowedStore?: boolean; // iOS only isJailbroken?: boolean; // Android only // If it is a string, it is the expected to be an error message. apkSignatureMatch?: boolean; // iOS only hasPaths?: boolean; // iOS only canWritePrivate?: boolean; // iOS only hasThirdPartyAppStore?: boolean; error?: string; }</code>
+<code>{ // Android only isRooted?: boolean; // Both Android and iOS isEmulator?: boolean; // Android only isInstalledFromAllowedStore?: boolean; // iOS only isJailbroken?: boolean; // Android only // If it is a string, it is the expected to be an error message. apkSignatureMatch?: boolean; // iOS only hasOffendingPaths?: boolean; // iOS only canWritePrivate?: boolean; // iOS only hasThirdPartyAppStore?: boolean; // iOS only detectedThirdPartyAppStoreSchemas?: string[]; // iOS only detectedPrivateWritePaths?: string[]; // iOS only detectedForbiddenPaths?: string[]; // Both Android and iOS failedChecks?: string[]; error?: string; }</code>

 #### DeviceAuthenticityOptions